How can we help?

 - Click on the campaign name on the campaign dashboard

 - Navigate to the top right corner where it says "Edit Campaign" and click on the down-arrow for the drop down

 Note:, once a campaign is deleted all historical data will be lost.

 What are promoted-only Tweets?Arrow down icon

 How do I get my Twitter Account verified?Arrow down icon

 You can submit a request to verify an account by clicking here and the appropriate team will respond to your request via email.
 Please note that the Twitter Ads Support team is not responsible for account verification and will not be able to assist in the process.

 If you are working with a dedicated account manager, please have your account manager submit your account through the appropriate channel.
 You can find out more information about the verification process here.

-How do I cancel my Twitter Ads account?Arrow down icon
+How do I delete my Twitter Ads account?Arrow down icon

 You can choose to pause or disable your ad campaigns in two different locations: on the campaign summary page or on an individual campaign setup page.